 Always show ratings in sections where you actually display the main description of the product, and allow users to order and filter by rating on the search result pages.
 Position the ratings beside or close to the product name to enable quick scanning.
 The information is key, so let users find it easily.

+It is cruical to make the process of adding review as easy as possible.
+Users will not be very motivated to contribute anything at the beginning, so allow them to write a review simply by hitting a ‘write a review’-button located close to the ratings at the top of the page.
+If your product has variations or versions, indicate which one they’re reviewing.
 You could ask customers to write reviews by e-mailing them, but be careful with timing.
 Customers may need time to form an opinion about your product.
 With an electronic device, they may know whether they like it within days.
 With a book, they may need weeks or months.
-In the latter case, asking for a review after a week could only annoy the buyer who will be very likely to block or ignore your e-mails in the future.
+In the latter case, asking for a review after a week could only annoy the buyer who will be very likely to block or ignore your e-mails in the future..